In this tutorial, we’re going to read data from a table automatically on click.

 The first step after opening the Page editor is to add the Context Menu brick.

-Click the green Add button from the Extension and select the Context Menu as shown below.
+Click the +Add button from the top left corner of the page editor and select the Context Menu, as shown below.

-This is the title of the context menu
+.
+This is the text that will appear in the context menu.

-Leave the other fields as they.
-The whole brick should look like this:
+Leave the other fields as they are.
+This is what the brick configuration should look like.

 3. Add the Table Reader brick